swax/Mindmess/README.md

 - **Merge:** Merge in a block on notes with the document.
 AI figures how how to merge the notes in.
 - **Command:** Ask the AI to perform an operation on the document.
 For example, "delete the last paragraph".
 - **Chat:** Chat with the AI about the document.
 For example, "what is the last paragraph about?".
+- **Parrot Check:** Investigate the predictability of words given the preceding context.

 ### Features